Maria Rogowska-Falska: Biography

 Maryna Falska described institutional forms of work carried out by her institution in "Szkic informacyjny o "Naszym Domu"”.

-She managed to hide several Jewish children after the outbreak of World War II, i. a. daughter of Salomon Fiszgrund.
+She managed to hide several Jewish children after the outbreak of World War II, including a daughter of Salo Fiszgrund, a Polish-Jewish Bund leader.
 She also reconnected with Janusz Korczak and offered him help to escape the ghetto (however Korczak rejected her proposition).
 In January 1943, she hide a manuscript of Korczak's diary- passed on by Igor Newerly's wife after arresting the writer by Germans- in special secret compartment in Our House’ building in Bielany.

 She died of a sudden heart attack on 7 September 1944, when Germans forced the evacuation of the orphanage to a transit camp in Pruszków.
 According to an alternative version given by Antoni Chojdyński - pupil of Our Home and Warsaw Uprising insurgent - she committed suicide by cyanide poisoning.

 Decorations and awards

 In recognition of all her work she was decorated with the Gold Cross of Merit, she was also posthumously honored with the Officer's Cross of Polonia Restitutia by the Polish Council of State in 1947.

 On 14 April 1985 Maria Rogowska-Falska was honored with the title Righteous Among the Nations by Yad Vashem.